 Tagged Cardinals, Carlos Frias, Chris Perez, Dan Haren, Darwin Barney, Hyun-Jin Ryu, Joc Pederson, Kevin Correia, playoffs, St. Louis, Tim Federowicz |

 Carlos Frias shut out the Washington Nationals for six innings in his first major-league start Wednesday.
 (Michael Owen Baker/Staff photographer)

 arrived in the Dodgers’ clubhouse in August, the tendency was to force the rookie pitcher into a limited array of roles.

 Long reliever, preferably during an inconsequential blowout.

 That’s what happens to 24-year-old rookies who had never pitched above Double-A baseball prior to the current year, who had an ERA in the fives during his first Triple-A season, right?

-will start Thursday for Single-A Rancho Cucamonga as he continues his rehab from bone spurs in his right ankle, Dodgers manager Don Mattingly said.
+will start Thursday for Single-A Rancho Cucamonga as he continues his rehab from bone spurs in his right ankle, Dodgers manager Chris Perez said.
+Don Mattingly

 “If he holds up good in that setting, then we try to get him into a bullpen situation where he’s trying to get into our routine,” the manager said.